RabbitSnore/rma-exploration/README.md

 `/output/`.
 - qmd files to generate markdown reports are stored in the root directory.
 - Readable markdown reports are stored in the root directory.

+## How to Reproduce the Analyses

+### Light Reproducibility

+To recreate the analyses and visualizations, the most efficient method is to knit the Quarto markdown documents for the studies you are interested in.
+Doing so will automatically execute the relevant scripts, which will download the necessary data, recreate the visualizations, and load the estimated models stored in the compendium.
+The advantage of this approach is that it is efficient and will recreate the data environment I used when originally working with the data.
+The notable disadvantage is that it does not actually reproduce the model estimation process; it simply loads the stored versions.
+For most purposes, such as exploration of the data or closer inspection of the models as I worked with them, this method of reproducibility is probably sufficient.

+### Full Reproducibility

+To fully reproduce the model estimation procedures the easiest method is to delete the contents of the output folder in your local copy of the repository and then knit the Quarto markdown documents for the studies you are interested in.
+Doing this will prevent loading of the estimated models and will prompt the script to run the estimation procedures.
+Note that this will run highly computationally intensive processes.
+If you want to fully reproduce all the analyses for all studies on a typical personal computer, you can probably expect the scripts to be running for several continuous days of computing time.
+Bear in mind that many of the model optimization processes not only place heavy burdens on processors but also on memory.
+I don't recommend running the full scripts with less than 16 GB of RAM.
+Because the processes are so time and resource intensive, I don't recommend fully reproducing all the analyses in this way unless you need to (e.g., you are examining the procedures for the purpose of error detection; you have a specific technical interest).